Jamoladdin23/first-django-project/README.md

 - Secure handling of data using PostgreSQL.
 - Storing sensitive information in a `.env` file.
 - Authentication and authorization for user accounts.
+- This project integrates OpenAI's API to provide advanced functionalities like GPT-based chat support.

 ## Features
 - User registration and login/logout functionality.